timescale/opentelemetry-demo/README.md

 This repo contains a environment for demonstrating OpenTelemetry tracing support in [Promscale](https://www.timescale.com/promscale).

+## Workshop

+This repo is used to deliver workshops on OpenTelemetry Traces and SQL.
+If you are here to explore the workshop, head to this [page](./workshop.md).

 ## The Password Generator Service

 A password generator service is instrumented with